scale-tone/scale-tone.github.io/_posts/2021-11-26-introducing-keeshepherd.md

 KeeShepherd can also do **automatic stashing/unstashing** once you open/close a workspace.
 Default mode is to automatically stash and do not automatically unstash, but you can configure this via Settings:
 ![image](https://user-images.githubusercontent.com/5447190/143603144-1a003f0c-7173-4225-8fa4-102cef545a4a.png)
+Automatic **stashing/unstashing** seems to be the most secure form, it ensures that your secret values are only present in the config files while you're actually working on the project (aka while a VsCode window is open).
+But this mechanism is, of course, not immune to VsCode accidental crashes, so better to explicitly check whether it all went as planned.

 As I said before, KeyShepherd does not store your secret values.
 In its metadata store it only stores salted SHA-256 hashes of them and their "coordinates" aka file paths and last known positions.
 This metadata store can be in form of:
 * Local JSON-files in VsCode's global storage folder (`C:\Users\user-name\AppData\Roaming\Code\User\globalStorage\kee-shepherd.kee-shepherd-vscode` on Windows).